Eight Characteristics of Good Governance

 6. High impact board meetings

 Substantively, board work is conducted in board meetings.
 In the course of a year the board has a mere fraction of the time available to its executive team.
 Despite that a significant proportion of most boards’ meeting time is poorly used.
 There is truth in the old joke about board meetings - that they take minutes and waste hours.
 Effective boards are highly intentional about how they spend their available time.
 They use tools like an annual agenda or board work plan to think ahead about the best use of their time, prioritising topics for their attention.
-Then, at each board meeting they deal with the most important topics of the day first.
+Then, at each board meeting they deal with the most important information of the day first.
 Modern board management software (like BoardPro) has a valuable contribution to make here.

 7. Information flows to the board that is tailored to its needs